tfilewic/Java-Design-Patterns/README.md

 # Java Design Patterns
-This project was a single-week coursework assignment to demonstrate object-oriented design patterns in a single Java application.
+This project was a single-week coursework assignment to demonstrate object-oriented design patterns in a Java application.
 It includes unit testing, static analysis tools, and a continuous integration workflow using GitHub Actions.

 ## Technologies Used